-My research interests are primarily in spatio-temporal statistics, including methods for large datasets, data fusion, multivariate processes, uncertainty quantification, and deep spatial models, especially as applied to the environmental and climate sciences.
+My research interests are broadly in spatio-temporal statistics, including methods for large datasets, data fusion, multivariate processes, uncertainty quantification, and deep spatial models, especially as applied to the environmental and climate sciences.
 I am also interested in Bayesian inference and statistics of extremes.

 Previously, I have also been involved as a data science consultant at Jupiter Intelligence, where I developed statistical extreme-value models for climate risk analysis.
 I hold B.S. and M.S. degrees in applied mathematics from the University of Colorado Boulder.